April Weather at Denver International Airport Colorado, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Denver International Airport is essentially constant during April, remaining within 0.2 miles per hour of 4.8 miles per hour throughout.
+The average hourly wind speed at Denver International Airport is gradually decreasing during April, decreasing from 9.4 miles per hour to 8.5 miles per hour over the course of the month.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.